G-DLP/gdlp.co.uk/content/posts/cv.md

 Gabrielle de la Puente, Liverpool

-Writing, curating, consulting, teaching, and giving my opinion on all the culture that gets on my nerves (for better or worse)
+Writing, editing, curating, lecturing, chairing, consulting, teaching, mentoring, and just generally giving my opinion on all the culture that gets on my nerves (for better or worse)

 ✏️ Signed with Jo Unwin Agency